Unleavened Faith Logo

 Sometime between the betrayal of Jesus and the priest taking him to Pilate, Judas goes to the priest and tries to undo his deal.
 The priest being the fine fellows they were would not about to admit any guilt on their part would not offer Judas absolution nor take his money back.

 In a state of despair and depression, Judas takes them up on it and goes out and hangs himself.
-This is shortly after he leaves the priest who are taking Jesus to Pilate or thereabout.
+This is shortly after he leaves the priest, who are taking Jesus to Pilate or thereabout.
 He is probably stepping off into eternity while the priest are lobbing their accusations and Pilate is examining Jesus.

 Matthew 27:54 Now when the centurion, and they that were with him, watching Jesus, saw the earthquake, and those things that were done, they feared greatly, saying, Truly this was the Son of God.